garry-clawson/robot_programming/README.md

 Version:    0.1.0

 Comments:
 As part of the presentation requirement I will be branching this repo and using the README.md file as a presentation area, with visuals and videos to present my project.
 This will be on a FORK called ASSIGN_1_PRESENTATION.
-I will then merge this into the MAIN afetr the presentation has passed.
+I will then merge this into the MAIN afetr the presentation has taken place.
 This will then allow other users to have much more detail about the project.
-I am noting this because you will see COMMITs to the rep but on a seperate branch.
+I am noting this because you will see COMMITs after submission but prior to the presentation to the rep but only on the ASSIGN_1_PRESENTATION branch.
+The MAIN banch will be the submitted code base and README.md.
  -->